lorezi/lorezi/README.md

 # Hi there 👋

-I'm Lorezi, a Backend Engineer.
-I mainly program in JavaScript/Typescript and Go although I've written some PHP, Python and Java codes.
+I'm Lawrence, a Backend Engineer.
+I mainly program in JavaScript/TypeScript and Go although I've written some PHP, Python and Java codes.
 I'm a continuous learner with a deep passion for cloud native architecture and DevOps.
-I love clean, well-written & architected solutions.👨🏿‍💻👨🏿‍💻👨🏿‍💻
+I love clean, well-written & designed solutions.👨🏿‍💻👨🏿‍💻👨🏿‍💻
 <br />